henryiii/check-sdist/README.md

 This requires your build dependencies, but in doing so, it can cache the environment, making it quite fast.
 The installation is handled by pre-commit;
 see [`pre-commit-uv`](https://pypi.org/p/pre-commit-uv) if you want to try to optimize the initial setup.
+If uv is present (including in your `additional_dependencies`), the build will be slightly faster, as uv is used to do the build.
 If you don't mind slower runs and don't want to require a build dependency listing:

 ```yaml
 - repo: https://github.com/henryiii/check-sdist